: TODAY'S ROYAL FAMILY

 The origins of the Commonwealth lie in Britain’s former colonial empire.

 Until 1949, the member states of today’s Commonwealth were united through common allegiance to the British Crown.

 After the Second World War, many countries sought their independence.
 Soon after attaining independence in 1947, India declared that it wished to adopt a republican constitution, but also wanted to remain within the Commonwealth.

 This was accepted in the London Declaration agreed at the Commonwealth Heads of Government Meeting in 1949, provided that India accepted King George VI as “the symbol of the free association of the independent Member Nations and as such Head of the Commonwealth”.

 Over the next two decades, British rule ended in many parts of Africa, Asia, the Caribbean, the Mediterranean and the Pacific.

 With a few exceptions (such as Myanmar, formerly known as Burma), the newly independent countries joined the Commonwealth and recognised King George VI and, following his death, Queen Elizabeth II, as Head of the Commonwealth.

 The London Declaration made it possible for the Asian and African states of the former Empire, most of which wished to become republics, to remain within the Commonwealth upon attaining independence.
 This has led to the development of the contemporary Commonwealth.

-Whichever form their constitution takes, member countries all recognise The Queen as Head of the Commonwealth.
+Whichever form their constitution takes, member countries all recognise The King as Head of the Commonwealth.